boyboffin/focus-monitor/README.md

    - In left toolbar click replication button (image shows docs going both left and right)
    - find failed replication task and verify name of DB you know to be deleted
-   - click delete replication doc (button picture of bin) The second apprach simpler, but on occasion the replication task list does not show problematic task!?
+   - click delete replication doc (button picture of bin) The second approach simpler, but on occasion the replication task list does appear to be complete?